 Most of the company’s products can be personalized to include your name or someone else’s name if the product is intended as a gift.

 Thirty One Gifts sells its products through independent distributors who the company calls Consultants.
-Becoming a Consultant requires a startup fee of $99, which comes with over $400 worth of products and supplies to help a distributor get their new business started.
+Becoming a Consultant requires a startup fee of $99 (like PM International, Monat, or Scentsy), which comes with over $400 worth of products and supplies to help a distributor get their new business started.
 Once onboard, Consultants are encouraged to host parties where they can sell their products to a large group of people at one time.

 Consultants with Thirty One Gifts earn 25% commission of the products they sell.
 There are also incentives and discounts available for Consultants when they host parties.
 Consultants can also build a team of distributors and earn commission based on the sales of team members, although the company’s website isn’t specific about those commission rates.